bensincs/bensincs/README.md

 </div>

 ## 🏌️‍♂️ About Me
-- I am currently a Senior Software Engineer in the Civil Service
+- I am currently a Senior Software Engineer at Microsoft
 - When I'm not developing software, you'll find me on the Golf Course ⛳ , Playing Music 🎸 or training JiuJitsu 🥋

 ## ☎️ How to Contact Me